miracum/fhir-pseudonymizer/README.md

     domain: PATIENT
 ```

-Note that if the `domain` setting is omitted, and an id or reference is pseudonymized, then the resource name is used as the pseudonym domain.
+Note that if the `domain` setting is omitted, and an ID or reference is pseudonymized, then the resource name is used as the pseudonym domain.
 For example, pseudonymizing `"reference": "Patient/123"` will try to create a pseudonym for `123` in the `Patient` domain.

 Note that all methods defined in [FHIR-Tools-for-Anonymization](https://github.com/microsoft/FHIR-Tools-for-Anonymization/) are supported.
 For example, to clamp a patient's birthdate if they were born before January 1st 1931 to 01/01/1930, use: